zepingyu0512/zepingyu0512.github.io/_pages/about.md

    I analyze how core skills emerge in LLMs, including factual knowledge, arithmetic reasoning, and in-context learning.

-   - [EMNLP 2024-a](https://aclanthology.org/2024.emnlp-main.191.pdf): Understanding the mechanism of factual knowledge.
+   - [EMNLP 2024-a](https://aclanthology.org/2024.emnlp-main.191.pdf): Understanding the mechanism of factual knowledge in LLMs.
-   - [EMNLP 2024-b](https://aclanthology.org/2024.emnlp-main.193.pdf): Understanding the mechanism of arithmetic operations.
+   - [EMNLP 2024-b](https://aclanthology.org/2024.emnlp-main.193.pdf): Understanding the mechanism of arithmetic operations in LLMs.
-   - [EMNLP 2024-c](https://aclanthology.org/2024.emnlp-main.192.pdf): Understanding the mechanism of in-context learning.
+   - [EMNLP 2024-c](https://aclanthology.org/2024.emnlp-main.192.pdf): Understanding the mechanism of in-context learning in LLMs.

 2. **Understanding higher-order capabilities**

-   I study more complex behaviors in LLMs and MLLMs, such as latent multi-hop reasoning and visual question answering.
+   I investigate more complex behaviors in LLMs and MLLMs, such as visual question answering and latent multi-hop reasoning.

    - [arXiv 2024.11](https://arxiv.org/pdf/2411.10950): Understanding the mechanism of visual question answering in MLLMs.
    - [arXiv 2025.02](https://arxiv.org/pdf/2502.10835): Understanding why LLMs fail on latent multi-hop reasoning.